 The SAP Appeals Committee will review appeals at the end of the semester after grades are posted.
 The Office of Financial Aid will notify the student of the committee's decision via campus email.
 Decision results will be available on PAWS.
 Due to FERPA, decision information cannot be given over the phone.
 The SAP committee decision is final.
 If denied, students are able to submit an additional appeal after meeting with a Financial Aid Counselor.

 Until the appeal is approved, the student should consider him or herself ineligible until notice is received otherwise.
-Future decisions of enrollment should be under the assumption that financial aid will not be provided and that payment of tuition will be the obligation of the enrolling student.
+Future decisions of enrollment should be under the assumption that financial aid funds will not be provided and that payment of tuition will be the obligation of the enrolling student.

 If approved, the student will be placed on Financial Aid Probation status for the subsequent semester(s).
 While on Financial Aid Probation, the Office of Financial Aid may require the student to maintain a specified percentage of semester coursework, cumulative GPA, receive tutorial assistance and/or complete a SAP Agreement.
 If any of the prescribed conditions are not met, eligibility will be denied.
 The student will be awarded based on funds available and replacement of previously awarded funds is not guaranteed.

 A student is expected to know the SAP Policy.
 Students can review their SAP status is always available for viewing online via on PAWS after final grades have been processed.
 The Office of Financial Aid attempts to notify students when they are on Financial Aid Suspension; however, sometimes students do not receive notification due to circumstances beyond the control of the Office of Financial Aid.
 If a student is not notified of the Financial Aid Suspension, that does not excuse a student from the Financial Aid Suspension, nor does it exempt a student from appealing in a timely manner.